paritytech/substrate/bin/node-template/README.md

 Additional CLI usage options are available and may be shown by running `cargo run -- --help`.

-## Advanced: Generate Your Own Substrate Node Template
+## Generate Your Own Substrate Node Template

-You can generate your own Substrate node template based on a particular Substrate version/commit by running following commands:
+Generate a Substrate node template based on a particular Substrate version/commit by running following commands:

 ```bash